mdomlop/retrosmart-openbox-themes/README.md

 ![retrosmart-preview](https://raw.githubusercontent.com/mdomlop/retrosmart-openbox-themes/master/preview.png "Retrosmart look")

-Retrosmart openbox themes
+Retrosmart Openbox themes
 =========================

-Retrosmart openbox themes is a set of themes for Openox with a retro look.
+Retrosmart openbox themes is a set of themes for Openbox with a retro look.
 It is inspired in the simplicity of many systems like Haiku and old Windows.